Biryani: Dindigul biryani

-The Dindigul town of Tamil Nadu is noted for its biryani, which uses a little curd and lemon juice for a tangy taste.
+The city of Dindigul in Tamil Nadu is noted for its biryani, which uses a little curd and lemon juice for a tangy taste.

+Donne biryani

+According to some historians, this biryani is believed to have originated many centuries ago, although the purported origins are numerous and disputed.
+One historical account states that in 1638, Shahaji Bhosale of the Maratha Empire achieved his conquest of Bangalore in Karnataka, and his descendants set up and ran these new establishments called "military hotels".

+Today, the military hotels of Bangalore are well known for selling biryani served in dried leaf bowls called donne in Kannada.
+Like many other biryani varieties in South India, it uses standard short-grain seeraga samba rice.
+Along with yogurt and spices, it contains a gravy, mainly composed of mint, coriander leaves and green chillies, that gives the biryani its signature green colour.
+To impart a specific taste, the recipe for this biryani usually includes either kapok buds (known as Marathi moggu) or stone flowers as additional spices.
+The choice of meat can be either chicken or mutton.

 Hyderabadi biryani

-Hyderabadi biryani is India’s most famous biryani; some say biryani is synonymous with Hyderabad.
-The crown dish of Hyderabadi Cuisine, Hyderabadi biryani developed under the rule of Asaf Jah I, who was first appointed as the governor of Deccan by the Mughal Emperor Aurangzeb.
+Hyderabadi biryani is India's most famous biryani; some say biryani is synonymous with Hyderabad.
+Hyderabadi biryani developed in Hyderabad Subah under the rule of Asaf Jah I, who was first appointed as the governor of Deccan by the Mughal Emperor Aurangzeb.
 It is made with basmati rice, spices and goat meat.
 Popular variations use chicken instead of goat meat.
 There are various forms of Hyderabadi biryani, such as kachay gosht ki biryani or dum biryani, where goat meat is marinated and cooked along with the rice.
 It is left on a slow fire or dum for a fragrant and aromatic flavour.

-Memoni/Kutchi biryani
+Kutchi/Memoni biryani

-Memoni biryani is an extremely spicy variety developed by the Memons of Gujarat-Sindh region in India and Pakistan.
+Memoni or Kutchi biryani is an extremely spicy variety developed by the Memons of Gujarat-Sindh region in India and Pakistan.
 It is made with mutton, dahi, fried onions, and potatoes, and fewer tomatoes compared to Sindhi biryani.
-Memoni biryani also uses less food colouring compared to other biryanis, allowing the rich colours of the various meats and rice (and vegetables, if present) to blend without too much orange colouring.

 Kalyani biryani

-Kalyani biryani is a typical biryani from the former state of Hyderabad Deccan.
-Also known as the "poor man's" Hyderabadi biryani, Kalyani biryani is always made from small cubes of buffalo meat.
+Kalyani biryani is a beef biryani from the former state of Hyderabad Deccan.
+Also known as the "poor man's" Hyderabadi biryani, Kalyani biryani is made from small cubes of buffalo meat or cow meat.

-The meat is flavoured with ginger, garlic, turmeric, red chili, cumin, coriander powder, and much onion and tomato.
-It is first cooked as a thick curry and then cooked along with rice.
-Then given dum (the Indian method of steaming in a covered pot).
+The meat is flavoured with ginger, garlic, turmeric, red chili, cumin, coriander powder, and considerable amounts of onion and tomato.
+It is first cooked in a thick curry and then cooked along with rice.
+It is then cooked dum-style (the Indian method of steaming in a covered pot).
+It has a distinct flavour of tomatoes, jeera and dhania.

-Kalyani biryani is supposed to have originated in Bidar during the reign of the Kalyani Nawabs, who migrated to Hyderabad after one of the Nawabs, Ghazanfur Jang married into the Asaf Jahi family.
+Kalyani biryani is supposed to have originated in Bidar during the reign of the Kalyani Nawabs, who migrated to Hyderabad in the mid-18th century after one of the Nawabs, Ghazanfur Jang, married into the Asaf Jahi family and united their realms.
 Kalyani biryani was served by the Kalyani Nawabs to all of their subjects who came from Bidar to Hyderabad and stayed or visited their devdi or noble mansion.